yelbachir/multgam_pkg/README.md

 # multgam: automatic smoothing for multiple GAMs
 The Rcpp package `multgam` implements the empirical Bayes optimization algorithm described in El-Bachir and Davison (2019), which trains multiple generalized additive models (GAMs) and automatically tunes their L2 regularization hyper-parameters.
-In particular, `multgam` also provides automatic L2 regularization (ridge penalty) for multiple parametric non-linear regression models, i.e., outputs are linked to functions of inputs that are not necessarily smooth but whose regression coefficients are subject to the L2 penalty.
+In particular, `multgam` also provides automatic L2 regularization (ridge penalty) for multiple parametric non-linear regression models, i.e., the functions of inputs are not necessarily smooth but their regression coefficients are constrained by the L2 penalty.

  The package `multgam` uses R as an interface to the optimization code implemented in C++, and uses the R package `mgcv` to set up the matrix of inputs and to visualize the learned smooth functions and perform predictions.
 As a toy example, `multgam` trains models with the following structure:

 ############ check this
 Y_i ~ F(\mu_i, \tau_i), where the Y_i are random (vector of) variables generated from a probability distribution F with parameters \mu_i and \tau_i such that: